Social Media: The New Public Square?

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or of the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 Rohingya refugees support each other while crossing the Myanmar-Bangladesh border.
-According to legal action taken in the US and UK, Facebook’s amplification of and failure to remove hate speech targeting Rohingya Muslims in Myanmar has facilitated the genocide of the Rohingya people, which began in 2016.
+According to legal action taken in the US and UK, Facebook’s amplification of and failure to remove hate speech targeting Rohingya Muslims in Myanmar has facilitated the attempted genocide of the Rohingya people, which began in 2016.

 Photo Credit: Mohammad Ponir Hossain/Reuters